adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Till came that season, wherein solemn days
 | Do celebrate the reign on earth begun
-| Of the most blessed Child, whenas all ways
+| Of the most blessèd Child, whenas all ways
 | Were bound, and all the fields were white with snow.
 | Then in the chapel at high noon they three
 | Offered their quiet orisons and so